cleanlab/cleanlab/README.rst

 .. code:: python

-   # LearningWithNoisyLabels implements a faster,
-   # cross-platform and more-compatible version of the RankPruning
-   # algorithm for learning with noisy labels.
-Unlike the original
-   # algorithm which only worked for binary classification,
    # LearningWithNoisyLabels generalizes the theory and algorithms
-   # of RankPruning for any number of classes.
+   # of Confident Learning for learning with noisy labels.
    from cleanlab.classification import LearningWithNoisyLabels
    # LearningWithNoisyLabels uses logreg by default, so this is unnecessary.
    # We include it here for clarity, but this step is omitted below.